arexbold/TripleBondChallenge/README.md

 - There is a Giratina in the SW house of New Bark Town that will give friendship for friendship evo mons.

 ### Extra Catching Rules
-- You are not allowed to fish for any Pokemon that are after the first Rival fight.
-Only spot you can fish for a Pokemon to use is New Bark Town.
 - You are not allowed to use Headbutt to get more mons.
 - If you catch a mon with a banned ability, you're free to try catching the same mon again if it has a second ability.
   - You can decide to catch a different mon on that route if it only has a banned ability.